 Users should read the Research Information Policy (coming soon) that explains different responsibilities relating to Pure and the data it contains.

-If you hold a role in our system, you can use our user guides (PDF) on this page to help you get the most out of Pure.
-You can find links to this page and to the Elsevier user manual under Help and support at the bottom of the screen when logged in to Pure
+If you hold a user role in our system, the user guides (PDF) on this page will help you get the most out of Pure.
+You can find links to this page and to the Elsevier user manual under Help and support at the bottom of the screen when logged in to Pure.

 - Expand the sections below to find user guides.